Education & FAQs

 Learn about Title IX terms and definitions below:

-List of Article VII.
-Policy Definitions of Consent, Rape, Stalking, Sexual Violence, and more.
+Look for Article VII if the Interim CSU Nondiscrimination Policy for definitions of Consent, Rape, Stalking, Sexual Violence, and more.

 Sex Discrimination